ShorePoint Health Punta Gorda: Hurricane evacuations and aftermath

 On August 14, 2004, ambulances and rescue vehicles were used to evacuate 110 patients from the hospital after it had part of its roof ripped off by Hurricane Charley.
 Also twenty-six patients from its mental health center were evacuated.

-On September 9 and 10, 2017, the hospital evacuated due to Hurricane Irma, the storm caused severe flooding to the facility.
+On September 9 and 10, 2017, the hospital evacuated due to Hurricane Irma, which caused severe flooding to the facility.
 On September 22, the Agency for Health Care Administration gave the hospital permission to reopen.

 On September 25, 2024, the hospital was evacuated due to Hurricane Helene.
 The hospital's patients were moved by ambulance to ShorePoint Health Port Charlotte.
 The hospital received damage from the hurricane due to a storm surge, it also received more damage form Hurricane Milton.
 On December 19, it was announced that the hospital would not be reopening, due to the damage that it received.
 The majority of its employees transferred to ShorePoint Health Port Charlotte.

-The closure of ShorePoint Health Punta Gorda has raised concerns within the Punta Gorda community as residents now have to travel to Port Charlotte, Fort Myers, or Arcadia for emergency medical care.
-Travel to Port Charlotte is reliant on operable bridges crossing the Peace River, and the alternative cities are somewhat distant.
+The closure of ShorePoint Health Punta Gorda has raised concerns in the Punta Gorda community, as residents now must travel to Port Charlotte, Fort Myers, or Arcadia for emergency medical care.
+Travel to Port Charlotte depends on operable bridges across the Peace River, and the alternative cities are somewhat distant.